TebaldiLab/shiny_cellmarkeraccordion/README.md

 Inputs:
 - Select species: currently Human and/or Mouse.
 - Condition: healthy or multiple diseases.
 - Tissue: select one or multiple tissues from the list.
-When the tissue_aware button is enabled, tissue specificity is maintained (i.e., tissues remain separate).
-Otherwise tissues selected will be combined and analyzed together.
+When the *Tissue aware* button is enabled, tissue specificity is maintained (i.e., tissues remain separate).
+Otherwise, the tissues selected will be combined and analyzed together.
 - Cell type: select one or multiple cell types from the list.
 - See subtypes of: displays the list of cell type descendants of the previously selected cell types.
 Users can select one or more subtypes to visualize in the Ontology tree and the output table.